StevenBoys/BHRM/README.md

 ```

 ## BHRM
+Bayesian hierarchical Richards model (BHRM) is a fully Bayesian version of non-linear mixed effect model where (i) on the first stage infection trajectories from N countries are described by the Richards growth curve, and (ii) on the second stage the sparse horseshoe prior indentifies important predictors that largely affect on the shape the curve.
 Richards growth curve has been widely used to describe epidemiology for real-time prediction of outbreak of diseases.
-We propose a Bayesian hierarchical model based on the Richards curve (BHRM) to accommodate the global COVID-19 data.
-We aim to uncover a hidden pattern from the infection trajectory for each country and then extrapolate the curve.
-At the same time, we want to identify important predictors that largely affect on the shape the curve.
 The details of the hierarchy of the model is shown in the figure below.

 <div align=center><img src="https://github.com/StevenBoys/BHRM/blob/main/Image/BHRM_formula.png?raw=true" alt=" "/></div>